Skip to main content

 note

-Pydantic models work on the extracted data before names are normalized or child relationships are created.
-Make sure to name model fields as in your input data and handle nested data with the nested models.
+Pydantic models work on the extracted data before names are normalized or nested tables are created.
+Make sure to name model fields as in your input data and handle nested data with nested models.

-All contract settings apply to arrow tables and panda frames as well.
+All contract settings apply to Arrow tables and pandas frames as well.

-1. tables mode the same - no matter what is the data item type
+1. tables mode is the same - no matter what the data item type is.

-2. columns will allow new columns, raise an exception or modify tables/frames still in extract step to avoid re-writing parquet files.
+2. columns will allow new columns, raise an exception, or modify tables/frames still in the extract step to avoid rewriting Parquet files.

 Here's how dlt deals with column modes:

-1. evolve new columns are allowed (table may be reordered to put them at the end)
+1. evolve new columns are allowed (the table may be reordered to put them at the end).

-3. discard_row rows with the column present will be deleted and then column will be deleted
+3. discard_row rows with the column present will be deleted and then the column will be deleted.

 Get context from DataValidationError in freeze modeโ€‹

-When contract is violated in freeze mode, dlt raises DataValidationError exception.
-This exception gives access to the full context and passes the evidence to the caller.
-As with any other exception coming from pipeline run, it will be re-raised via PipelineStepFailed exception which you should catch in except:
+When a contract is violated in freeze mode, dlt raises a DataValidationError exception.
+This exception provides access to the full context and passes the evidence to the caller.
+As with any other exception coming from a pipeline run, it will be re-raised via a PipelineStepFailed exception, which you should catch in an except block:

 try: